Man is not only an animal like the others,

 He would rumble and crash like thunder in the sky,

-He would spring like a cat on his prey.
+He would spring like a cat on his prey;

 What is it to own anything?

-It is to incorporate it into yourself, as the primal god swallowed the five immortal offspring of Rhea and accumulated to his life and knowledge and strength all that would have grown in them.
+As the primal god swallowed the five immortal offspring of Rhea and accumulated to his life and knowledge and strength all that would have grown in them.

-The only way in which anything can really be owned is by the infusion or inspiration of it in the soul—
+The only way in which anything can really be owned is by the infusion or inspiration of it in the soul,

-As if one fit to own things could not at pleasure enter upon all, and incorporate them into himself or herself!
+As if one fit to own things could not at pleasure enter upon all,

 Having look’d at the objects of the universe, I find there is no one nor any particle of one but has reference to the soul.